katheich/tripbit/README.md

 - The group profile has a different set of buttons depending on who is viewing the group:

-  - The owner of group has the ability to edit, manage members and delete the grouop.
+  - The owner of the group has the ability to edit, manage members and delete the grouop.
   - A member of the group has the option to leave the group.
   - A user who has requested access sees a pending symbol.
   - A user who is entirely unaffiliated to the group can request to become a member.